Habib-creater/stm32f411-imu-development-board/README.md

 and **MPU-6050 6-axis IMU**.

-The board integrates a high-performance STM32F4 MCU, motion sensing, USB connectivity, regulated 3.3 V power, SWD programming/debugging, GPIO expansion, and I²C communication in a compact PCB design.
+The board integrates a high-performance STM32F4 MCU, motion sensing, USB connectivity, regulated 3.3 V power, SWD programming and debugging, GPIO expansion, and I²C communication in a compact PCB design.

-The complete hardware design package is included in this repository, including the native **Altium Designer project**, schematic, PCB layout, Gerber and drill manufacturing outputs, BOM, and PCB documentation.
+The complete hardware design package is included in this repository, including the native **Altium Designer project**, schematic, PCB layout, manufacturing Gerbers, drill files, BOM, and PCB documentation.

 > **Design Status:** Hardware design and manufacturing outputs are
 > provided for development and evaluation.
 Always independently verify